Kärcher Pressure washer K 5 Premium

 Features and benefits

-Outstanding performanceThe state-of-the-art water-cooled motor impresses with its long service life and high level of performance.
+Outstanding performanceThe state-of-the-art water-cooled motor will impress you with its long service life and high level of performance.

 Large wheelsFor safe and convenient transport, even on rough terrain, such as garden paths.